Refinitiv/refinitiv-ui/packages/elements/README.md

 npm install @refinitiv-ui/elements
 ```

 The elements are required theme to instantiate itself in the app.
-Refinitiv Workspace's design system is called Halo theme and you can install it from npm command.
+LSEG Workspace's design system is called Halo theme and you can install it from npm command.

 ```sh
 npm install @refinitiv-ui/halo-theme
 ```

 Finally, import both elements that you want to use and its themes into your application and it is ready to go.
-To follow Refinitiv Workspace's design system, it is required styles of some native elements e.g. typography.
+To follow LSEG Workspace's design system, it is required styles of some native elements e.g. typography.

 <br>